NovatecConsulting/opentelemetry-training/tutorial/content/labs/instrumentation/automatic/code-based/index.md

 java -javaagent:./opentelemetry-javaagent.jar -jar target/todobackend-0.0.1-SNAPSHOT.jar
 ```

-After it has come up, generate some more load:
+After it has come up, switch to another terminal window and generate some more load as you did before:

 ```sh
 curl -X POST localhost:8080/todos/TEST